 Registration is now open.
 Please follow this link to register for the conference.

-In the registration form, you will be asked whether you want to participate in our social event.
+In the registration form, you will be asked whether you want to participate in our conference dinner (social event).
 If you tick "yes", an additional fee of 35€ will be added.

 Upon registration, we will send you an email including the payment information.
 Please contact firstname.lastname@example.org, if you do not receive this mail within 24 hours upon registration.